-Policy 51 - Safeguarding Zones
+Policy 47 - Safeguarding Zones

-Within the Safeguarding Zones as shown in Appendix 3, development proposals of a certain type and scale (e.g. wind turbines) will be the subject of consultation with one or more of the following consultees; Ministry Of Defence (Eskdalemuir Seismic Research Station, RAF Spadeadam, MOD Longtown), Very Low Frequency (VLF) transmitter at Skelton, Carlisle Airport and/or National Air Traffic Services and the Coal Authority.
+Within the Safeguarding Zones as shown in Appendix 2, development proposals of a certain type and scale (e.g. wind turbines) will be the subject of consultation with one or more of the following consultees: Ministry Of Defence (Eskdalemuir Seismic Research Station, RAF Spadeadam, MOD Longtown), Very Low Frequency (VLF) transmitter at Skelton, Carlisle Airport and/or National Air Traffic Services, Essar Oil UK (Major Accident Hazard Pipeline); and the Coal Authority.
 Any proposals that impact upon the operations of these bodies will require mitigation where possible to minimise their impact, or where this is not feasible, permission will be refused.

-8.39 The Local Plan recognises the role it has to play in protecting sensitive areas/uses from inappropriate development that may have an adverse impact on their operations.
-It is therefore considered appropriate to include a policy safeguarding such areas.

-8.40 The NPPF highlights the importance of working with the Ministry of Defence's Strategic Planning Team to ensure that they have the most up to date information about defence and security needs in their area.
-This policy will therefore ensure that the MOD and the other relevant bodies listed above are adequately consulted on planning applications that may affect their operations.

-8.41 Further information on the type, scale and location of development which would trigger consultations with these bodies can be found in appendix 3.
+- 8.41 The Local Plan recognises the role it has to play in protecting sensitive areas/uses from inappropriate development that may have an adverse impact on their operations.
+It is therefore considered appropriate to include a policy safeguarding such areas. - 8.42 The NPPF highlights the importance of working with the Ministry of Defence's Strategic Planning Team to ensure that they have the most up to date information about defence and security needs in their area.
+This policy will therefore ensure that the MOD and the other relevant bodies listed above are adequately consulted on planning applications that may affect their operations. - 8.43 The Coal Authority has defined high risk areas, where the legacy of past coal mining activity poses a potential risk to land stability and new development.
+Most planning applications for non-householder development within the high risk areas will need to be accompanied by a Coal Mining Risk Assessment, prepared by a competent person.
+The spatial extent of these high risk areas is illustrated in Appendix 2. - 8.44 Further information on the type, scale and location of development which would trigger consultations with these bodies can be found in appendix 2.
 The Local Planning Authority will identify where consultation is required and appropriate consultation will be carried out.